 We’re a long way from appointing contractors.
 But we have a professional team working on the project.

-And more locally we have a group working specifically on the project
+And more locally we have a group working specifically on the project.

 Fundraising

 We’re a long way off the prospect of fundraising for the bulk of this work – we need a clearer idea of what’s involved and therefore the cost (but it’s likely to be in excess of £500,000).
-We have begun to look for funding for the de-risking work though.
+We have already begun to look for funding for the de-risking work though.

-In the menatime we’re delighted that many people and groups in the town have already started to come to our aid, even before we have asked.
+In the meantime we’re delighted that many people and groups in the town have already started to come to our aid, even before we have asked.
 This is so very valuable to us as it begins to demonstrate local commitment to the building and to the project – all very helpful as we approach major national funders for their help.
 These are:

 - £1000 – Herefordshire Historic Churches Trust towards costs of a professional fundraiser